Jasil123/AIRDROP-BOT/README.md

 ## Introduction

-Crypto Airdrop Bot With Full Functions in python using pyrogram and teelthon library
+Crypto Airdrop Bot With Full Functions in python using pyrogram and telthon library

 # Performance Of Bot